Temporal Dynamic Quantization for Diffusion Models: Results

 To investigate the output dynamics of the TDQ module, we visualized the updates of the dynamic interval in relation to time steps (Fig. \ref{fig:sgen_dynamics}).
 The interval, trained using W4A4 LSQ on DDIM, demonstrates a tendency to change in alignment with activation variations.
 However, this pattern is not consistently observed across all layers.
 The inconsistencies could potentially indicate that the TDQ module is attempting to generate an interval that minimizes the final loss value, as LSQ adjusts the quantization interval accordingly.

-In order to provide a more comprehensive analysis of the advantages of the TDQ module, we conducted a comparison with existing input-dependent dynamic quantization methods and investigated the influence of the temporal encoding scheme of TDQ module.
-The detailed results of this experiment can be found in the supplementary material.
+To offer a more comprehensive analysis of the advantages of the TDQ module, we conducted a comparison with input-dependent dynamic quantization methods and performed an ablation study on the TDQ module.
+As depicted in Table \ref{tab:dynamic-vs-tdq}, TDQ achieves superior performance compared to dynamic quantization, even without directly utilizing the layer's distribution information.
+We also investigated the effect of the number of layers within the TDQ module on performance.
+The results demonstrate that the output quality becomes substantially consistent when the number of layers exceeds 4.
+Based on these findings, we have empirically selected 4 layers of MLP, considering a balance of performance and complexity.

+We also conducted experiments to compare the performance of TDQ with a configuration where the per-time quantization intervals are directly learned.
+As presented in Table \ref{tab:mutiple_s}, while the concept of directly learning the quantization interval for each time step and using a shared quantization interval across multiple time steps can enhance output quality compared to the baseline ($S_1$), TDQ continues to exhibit superior output quality and offers greater versatility.
+The success of TDQ lies in its ability to facilitate continuous and stable learning of the quantization interval while taking into account the evolution of the activation distribution over neighboring time steps.